What is the GDPR?

 How is DocuSign preparing for the GDPR?

-As an organization focused on earning our customers’ trust and handling their documents with care, DocuSign has developed a strong compliance culture and robust security safeguards, which are reflected in its ISO 27001 certification and its submission of Binding Corporate Rules (BCR) for approval.
+As an organization focused on earning our customers’ trust and handling their documents with care, DocuSign has developed a strong compliance culture and robust security safeguards, which are reflected in its ISO 27001 certification and its approved Binding Corporate Rules (BCR).
 DocuSign’s GDPR compliance efforts will leverage these assets.
 DocuSign is actively monitoring regulator guidance and interpretations of key GDPR requirements to inform its efforts, and, like many cloud service providers, is currently reviewing its data protection program, making adjustments to ensure compliance with the General Data Protection Regulation (GDPR) by May 25, 2018.

 Binding Corporate Rules